 Director – Brad Bird, Screenplay – Brad Bird & Damon Lindelof, Story – Brad Bird, Jeff Jenson & Damon Lindelof, Producers – Brad Bird, Jeffrey Chernov & Damon Lindelof, Photography – Claudio Miranda, Music – Michael Giacchino, Visual Effects Supervisors – Craig Hammick, John Knoll & Eddie Pasquellero, Visual Effects – Industrial Light and Magic, Special Effects Supervisor – Mike Vezina, Makeup Effects Design – Bill Terezakis, Production Design – Scott Chambliss.
-Production Company – Disney/A113
+Production Company – Disney/A113.

 Britt Robertson (Casey Newton), George Clooney (Frank Walker), Raffey Cassidy (Athena), Hugh Laurie (David Nix), Pierce Gagnon (Nate Newton), Tim McGraw (Eddie Newton), Keegan-Michael Key (Hugo Gernsback), Kathryn Hahn (Ursula), Thomas Robinson (Young Frank Walker), Matthew McCaull (Dave Clark), Judy Greer (Jenny Newton)

-In 1964, young Frank Walker attends the New York World’s Fair but is turned away when he tries to demonstrate his idea of a rocket backpack at an inventor’s fair.
+In 1964, young Frank Walker attends the New York World’s Fair but is turned away when he tries to demonstrate his idea of a rocket backpack at the inventor’s fair.
 The young girl Athena takes a liking to Frank and slips him a Tomorrowland pin, asking him to follow their entourage onto a ride.
 They are transported into Tomorrowland, an amazing world of invention and imagination come to life.
-In the present-day, teenager Casey Newton is arrested after she tries to conduct sabotage to prevent the dismantling of a NASA launch site.
+In the present-day, teenager Casey Newton is arrested after she tries to prevent the dismantling of a NASA launch site.
 Released from jail, she finds a Tomorrowland badge among her effects and is startled when it transports her into the world when she touches it.
 She is amazed at what she sees – only for the button to die.
-She goes in search of a way of restarting it but finds herself hunted by androids disguised as humans.
+She goes in search of a way of restarting it but soon finds herself hunted by androids disguised as humans.
 She is rescued by Athena, who is an android too but says she is a recruiter and gives the badges to people who display extraordinary imagination to encourage them to find ways to build the future.
 Athena drops Casey at the farm of Frank who is now an embittered middle-aged man.
 As the androids come in pursuit, Frank realises that Casey may have the talent that is capable of changing the way the future takes place.
 Pursued, they go on the run where they try to find a way to restart the now defunct Tomorrowland project.

 Tomorrowland is one of the Disneyland theme parks.
 Although there are other Tomorrowlands at Disney World and Paris and the various Tokyo Disneylands, the one everybody thinks about is located at the original Disneyland in California, which opened in 1955.
-Walt Disney had a strong interest in futurism, producing the Man in Space films during the 1950s among others.
-In its original form, Tomorrowland was essentially a corporate showcase for various technological innovations but later expanded into more of an amusement park.
+Walt Disney had a strong interest in futurism, producing the Man in Space tv specials during the 1950s among others.
+In its original form, Tomorrowland was essentially a corporate showcase for various technological innovations but was later expanded into more of an amusement park.
 The rides at the park have changed over the years and have included simulated spaceflights to the Moon and Mars, submarine journeys, shrinking to subatomic size, a monorail system, as well as the screening of the Francis Ford Coppola-Michael Jackson 3D sf film Captain Eo (1986) and various rocket and space journey themed rides and rollercoasters.
 Disney has a habit of making films out of its theme parks – as witness previous efforts such as The Country Bears (2002), The Haunted Mansion (2003) and the massive success of Pirates of the Caribbean: The Curse of the Black Pearl (2003) and sequels, and here Tomorrowland gets its turn.

 The film version of Tomorrowland comes from Brad Bird.
 Bird started out as an animator and gained attention with the hilarious Family Dog, which was the best episode of the Steven Spielberg-produced anthology series Amazing Stories (1985-7).
 After co-writing the script for the live-action Batteries Not Included (1987), Bird did work on animated series like The Simpsons (1989– ), The Critic (1994-5) and King of the Hill (1997-2010) and then a few years later made his directorial debut with the fine The Iron Giant (1999).
 Though it received critical plaudits, The Iron Giant was not a box-office success, nevertheless it subsequently had Bird employed at Pixar where he delivered The Incredibles (2004) and Ratatouille (2007) to enormous success.
 This was enough to net Bird the opportunity to make his debut as a live-action director with Mission: Impossible – Ghost Protocol (2011), which quickly became the best of Tom Cruise’s Mission: Impossible films.